needle-mirror/com.unity.xr.arkit/Documentation~/index.md

 * Occlusion

 > [!IMPORTANT]
-> Apple's App Store will reject any app that contains certain face tracking-related symbols in its binary if the app developer doesn't intend to use face tracking.
+> Apple's App Store rejects any app that contains certain face tracking-related symbols in its binary if the app developer doesn't intend to use face tracking.
 To avoid ambiguity, [face tracking](xref:arsubsystems-face-subsystem) support is available in a separate package, [ARKit Face Tracking](https://docs.unity3d.com/Packages/com.unity.xr.arkit-face-tracking@4.2).

 # Installing ARKit XR Plug-in